ejmastnak/ejmastnak.com/content/tutorials/vim-latex/compilation/index.md

 - This article will make occasional references to the file `ftplugin/tex.vim`, which we will use to implement LaTeX-specific Vim configuration through Vim's filetype plugin system.
   In case you are just dropping in now and Vim's `ftplugin` system sounds unfamiliar, consider first reading through the article [3.
 Vim's `ftplugin` system]({{< relref "/tutorials/vim-latex/ftplugin" >}}), which covers what you need to know.

 - We will also define some Vim key mappings in this article---if Vim keywords like `:map`, `<leader>`, `<localleader>`, and `<Plug>` are unfamiliar to you, consider taking a detour and reading through the final article in this series, [7.
-A Vimscript Primer for Filetype-Specific Workflows]({% link tutorials/vim-latex/vimscript.md %}), which explains everything you need to know about Vim key mappings to understand this series.
+A Vim Configuration Primer for Filetype-Specific Workflows]({{< relref "/tutorials/vim-latex/vimscript" >}}), which explains everything you need to know about Vim key mappings to understand this series.

 ## What to read in this article